 The online world, like the real one, can be a dark place.
 How can public historians engage with difficult subjects?
 Some of the most visited historic places are sites of mass death and violence.
-What ethical guidelines should guide our work?
+What ethical guidelines should we follow?

 What about Ghost Tours?
 Torture museums?

 For an academic introduction to the idea of dark history tourism and the moral and intellectual questions surrounding it, see: Richard Sharpley, “Shedding Light on Dark Tourism: An Introduction,” in Richard Sharpley and Philip R. Stone eds.
 The Darker Side of Travel: The Theory and Practice of Dark Tourism (Bristol, UK: Channel View Publications, 2009), 3-22.
 (Link through Owl).